-The Company discontinues the use of the equity method from the date on which its investment ceases to be an associate and a joint venture.
+The Company and its subsidiaries discontinue the use of the equity method from the date on which their investments cease to be an associate and a joint venture.
 Any retained investment is measured at fair value at that date and the fair value is regarded as its fair value on initial recognition as a financial asset.
 The difference between the previous carrying amount of the associate and the joint venture attributable to the retained interest and its fair value is included in the determination of the gain or loss on disposal of the associate and the joint venture.
-The Company accounts for all amounts previously recognized in other comprehensive income in relation to that associate and joint venture on the same basis as would be required if that associate had directly disposed of the related assets or liabilities.
-If an investment in an associate becomes an investment in a joint venture or an investment in a joint venture becomes an investment in an associate, the Company continues to apply the equity method and does not remeasure the retained interest.
+The Company and its subsidiaries accounts for all amounts previously recognized in other comprehensive income in relation to that associate and joint venture on the same basis as would be required if that associate had directly disposed of the related assets or liabilities.
+If an investment in an associate becomes an investment in a joint venture or an investment in a joint venture becomes an investment in an associate, the Company and its subsidiaries continue to apply the equity method and do not remeasure the retained interest.

-When the Company transacts with its associates and joint venture, profits or losses resulting from the transactions with the associate and joint venture are recognized in the Company's financial statements.
+When the Company and its subsidiaries transact with their associates and joint venture, profits or losses resulting from the transactions with the associate and joint venture are recognized in the consolidated financial statements only to the extent that interests in the associate and the joint venture are not related to the Company and its subsidiaries.